bburim/flot/README.md

 *data* - data array,  which will be converted to JSON and transfered to jQuery as second parameter when calling function to create chart.

 *excanvas* - true/false.
 Whether to include `excanvas.js` or not.

+Using plugins
+===

+Sometimes you need to include some Flot plugin to make your Chart more interactive.

+The following example shows what needs to be added to include, for example, `jquery.flot.canvas.js` extension:

+    <?php
+  	use bburim\flot\Chart as Chart;
+  	use bburim\flot\Plugin as Plugin;

+  	echo Chart::widget([
+  		'data' => [
+        // As before
+  		],
+  		'options' => [
+        // As before
+  		],
+  		'htmlOptions' => [
+        // As before
+  		],
+  		// Use `plugins` attribute to load required plugins 'plugins' => [
+  		    // Use helper class with constants to specify plugin type Plugin::CANVAS
+  		]
+  	]);
+    ?>

+The following plugins are currently available as constants:

+`jquery.flot.canvas.js` as Plugin::CANVAS

+`jquery.flot.categories.js` as Plugin::CATEGORIES

+`jquery.flot.crosshair.js` as Plugin::CROSSHAIR

+`jquery.flot.errorbars.js` as Plugin::ERRORBARS

+`jquery.flot.fillbetween.js` as Plugin::FILLBETWEEN

+`jquery.flot.image.js` as Plugin::IMAGE

+`jquery.flot.navigate.js` as Plugin::NAVIGATE

+`jquery.flot.pie.js` as Plugin::PIE

+`jquery.flot.resize.js` as Plugin::RESIZE

+`jquery.flot.selection.js` as Plugin::SELECTION

+`jquery.flot.stack.js` as Plugin::STACK

+`jquery.flot.symbol.js` as Plugin::SYMBOL

+`jquery.flot.threshold.js` as Plugin::THRESHOLD

+`jquery.flot.time.js` as Plugin::TIME